stablekernel/DataViewable/Docs/blog/part_2.md

 ### Usage

 For use with a table view, all we need to do is use a DataTableView and implement its source.
+We will use the default views this framework provides for both the loading indicator and the empty view.

 ```swift